wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 ## Delta Counters

 Wavefront delta counter behavior changed with [Release 2020.26](2020.26.x_release_notes.html).
-* The original delta counter implementation is now obsolete.
+* The original delta counter implementation became obsolete with [Release 2020.26](2020.26.x_release_notes.html).
+Wavefront changed delta counter queries to use `cs()` in the Wavefront Usage integration and tracing RED metrics.
 * The original delta counter implementation is End of Live March 31, 2021.

 {% include warning.html content="You have to revise delta counter queries to use `cs()` for any custom dashboard or alert which uses delta counter data." %}

-Starting in April 2021
+Starting in April 2021:
 * `ts()` queries on delta counters will no longer work.
 * Wavefront will no longer store delta counters in two different formats

-### Migrations and Required Changes
+### Automatic Migrations and Required Changes

-* The counters [from tracing RED metrics](trace_data_details.html#red-metrics) and the internal `~` metrics [collected by Wavefront](wavefront_monitoring.html#internal-metrics-overview) such as `~collector.points.reported` are captured using delta counters.
-All Wavefront provided Dashboards that use these data will be migrated for you.
+* **Automatic Migration**.
+Wavefront uses delta counters in [tracing RED metrics](trace_data_details.html#red-metrics) and in certain internal `~` metrics [collected by Wavefront](wavefront_monitoring.html#internal-metrics-overview) such as `~collector.points.reported`.
+All Wavefront-provided dashboards that use these data will be migrated for you.
-* If you have cloned any of those or created any custom dashboards or alerts using these data you are responsible for migrating the queries yourself.
+* **User Migration**.
+If you have cloned any Wavefront dashboards using delta counters or created any custom dashboards or alerts using these delta counters, you are responsible for migrating the queries in related charts and alerts yourself.

 ### How to Find Queries that Might Need Modification

 1. Find delta counters from the UI or using Spy.
     * From the Wavefront UI, click **Browse > Delta Counters** and examine your data.
     * From your Web browser, use [Delta Counter Spy](https://docs.wavefront.com/wavefront_monitoring_spy.html#get-ingested-delta-counters-with-spy) to view live delta counter ingestion.
-2. Search for any of those named counters on the **Alerts** page to find relevant Alerts
+2. [Search](wavefront_searching.html#search-field) for those named counters in alerts and dashboards.
+   * Search on the **Alerts** page to find alerts that use the counter metric.
-3. On the **All Dashboards** page, use the Metrics Search to find relevant dashboards.
+   * Search on the **All Dashboards** page for dashboards.
+You might have to select **Metrics** to get the relevant result.

 ### How to Modify the Queries